pyang89/Cyber/week13/submissionfile.md

       The main advantage of automating configurations with Ansible is to prevent human errors and help install and updated web servers.

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker.io
+- Install python (pip3)
-- Install Docker.io, python, Docker module.
+- Install Docker module
-- Configure Elk server's memory and increased it.
+- Increase memory
-- After DL docker elk container and configured it
+- Download and launch docker elk container
+- Enable service docker on boot
+<br><br>
 - ![picture](images/elkinstall.PNG)

 The following screenshot displays the result of running **docker ps** after successfully configuring the ELK instance.